(Flawless vacation complexion ahead)

 Instead of packing your entire makeup drawer, bring only the essentials.
 Still don’t know where to start?
 We recommend these three must-have makeup items: mascara to darken your lashes (and double as an eyeliner a.k.a. tightlining), pressed powder to even out your skin tone, and a tinted lip balm to give a just bitten look to the lips.
 Bring only those makeup staples you use often and can apply with a travel mirror.

 Hydrate Lips and Hands

 Nothing is worse than chapped lips and knuckles while traveling away from home (well, maybe losing your wallet).
 Aquaphor Healing Ointment is occlusive to prevent lips from getting dried out from recycled plane air and has no off-putting smell or taste.
-Additionally, the new EltaMD So Silky Hand Crème keeps your hands hydrated and is also acne-safe should you accidently fall asleep on the plane using your hands as a pillow.
+Additionally, Vanicream Moisturizing Skin Cream keeps your hands hydrated and is also acne-safe should you accidentally fall asleep on the plane using your hands as a pillow.